You should require the Vendor SOC 2 Type 2 Report and Vendor Due Diligence Report.

 In today's financial services industry, technology is a critical component of a successful business model.
-Banks and credit unions that are looking to leverage third-party technology providers must be sure to do their due diligence and make sure those providers have a SOC 2 audit.
-First, lets look at the difference between the two.
+Banks and credit unions that are looking to leverage third-party technology providers must be sure to make sure those providers have a SOC 2 audit.
+First, let's look at the difference between the two certifications.

 What is the difference between a SOC 1 vs a SOC 2?

-Banks & Credit Unions must ensure vendors hold SOC 2 Type 2 audit report.
+Banks and Credit Unions must ensure vendors hold SOC 2 Type 2 audit report.

 - Security – The system is protected against unauthorized access (both physical and logical).